gchq/coreax/README.md

 $ python3 -m pip install coreax[test]
 ```

+Should the installation fail, try again using stable pinned package versions.
+Note that
+these versions may be rather outdated, although we endeavour to avoid versions with
 known vulnerabilities.
 To install Coreax:
 ```shell
 $ python3 -m pip install --no-dependencies -r requirements.txt